ietf-wg-scone/wg-materials/121/proceedings.md

 Sanjay Mishra supports working on what the throughput advice is and enable boundaries as max.

-Ian Swett: less CPU is good.
+Ian Sweet: less CPU is good.
 Want something that is multipath and connection migration friendly.
 Don't need to indicate the traffic type early, that can wait for the future.
 Injecting packets makes me scared.
 The field size we can adjust.
-Supporting moving
+Supporting moving forwarding with something soon and quicker.

-Chris Seal: I am bothered by the single number.
-Want to give multiple advices at the same time, and avoid needing to update the signal for each video.
-Persistance.
+Chris Seal I am bothered by the single number in terms of bit rate to go.
+Want to give multiple advices at the same time, and avoid needing MASQUE Proxy or anything to update the signal for each video.
+The second is look for Persistence, don't keep ask for every video.

 Mirja Kühlewind: MASQUE is a complement lets start working on it.
 We need to go through the different main design differences and analyze them from security and deployability.
 Brian noted that appear a consensus emerging for a Masque solution that uses the same infromation model.